marvin-ai/marvin-python-toolbox/README.md

 #### configuration file - marvin.ini

-To use the `marvin-manage` command your project should have a `marvin.ini` file.
+To use the `marvin` command your project should have a `marvin.ini` file.

 ```
 [marvin]